pchagas72/T480-rice/README.md

 - Eww
     - Change "current_time" to "system_info"
         - Add time to next wallpaper.
         - Add everything that is on waybar.
+(3/7)
     - Still need to make notification widgets.
+    - Find better way to organize infobox.

 - Waybar